Ukraine, Russia end ‘difficult’ Geneva talks, but Zelenskyy says some progress made

 Reuters

-In a statement published before the second day of talks began in Geneva, Zelenskyy accused Russia of attempting to prolong the process.
+In a statement published before the second day began, Zelenskyy accused Russia of attempting to prolong the process.

 “We can state that Russia is trying to drag out negotiations that could already have reached the final stage.
-I thank the American side for its attention to detail and patience in conversations with the current representatives of Russia”.
-Zelenskyy wrote on X.
+I thank the American side for its attention to detail and patience in conversations with the current representatives of Russia,” he wrote on X.

-Minutes later, Russian state news agency RIA reported that the meeting had concluded.
-Moscow’s chief negotiator, Kremlin aide Vladimir Medinsky, told reporters the talks were “difficult but business-like” and said further negotiations would be held soon, without specifying a date.
+Moscow’s chief negotiator, Kremlin aide Vladimir Medinsky, described the talks as “difficult but business-like” and said further negotiations would be held soon, without specifying a date.

 Kyiv cites progress but no breakthrough

-Head of the Ukrainian delegation Rustem Umerov said the negotiations were substantive and that there had been progress, though he declined to provide details.
+Head of the Ukrainian delegation Rustem Umerov said the negotiations were substantive and confirmed that progress had been made, though he declined to provide details.

-“There is progress, but no details can be disclosed at this stage,” Umerov said.
-He added that a number of issues had been clarified, while others remained under further coordination.
+“There is progress but no details can be disclosed at this stage,” Umerov said, adding that some issues had been clarified while others remained under coordination.

-Zelenskyy later confirmed that both sides had agreed to continue the talks, despite what he described as differing positions for now.
+Zelenskyy has confirmed that both sides had agreed to continue the talks despite remaining differences.

 Limited expectations and tense atmosphere